No, seriously now, why did you become a software engineer?

 It’s those pixels you can’t take your eyes off.
 All these little details that fit together perfectly.

 It’s like a living piece of art.
 You start with an empty canvas.
 You combine different elements together to construct a composition.
-You choose the tools, the language and basically you make decisions about every single element.
+You choose the tools, and the language and basically you make decisions about every single element.
 You deal with the technical limitations and any other problems you may face along the way.
 You try to keep it modern and easy to navigate.

 I can’t explain what was keeping me up endless hours working on my blog, without getting anything in return.
 I didn’t care about money or fame.
 I didn’t care how many visitors I will reach.
 It was just my creative space.
 I was feeling good.
 I was myself.